Celotex Corporation

-Celotex Corporation was an American company that made various construction materials and had several subsidiaries, including an asbestos mining company.
-The mine in Canada provided Celotex with the asbestos it used to make wallboard, fiberboard, shingles, and other construction materials.[1]
-After fielding thousands of asbestos-related lawsuits, Celotex filed for Chapter 11 bankruptcy protection and emerged reorganized in 1996 with a trust fund to compensate victims.[2]
+Celotex Corporation made construction materials and had several subsidiaries, including an asbestos mining company.
+Celotex used asbestos to make wallboard, fiberboard, shingles, and other construction materials.
+Facing thousands of asbestos-related lawsuits, Celotex filed for Chapter 11 bankruptcy protection and created a trust fund in 1996 to compensate victims.[1]

-The company also broadened its product offerings to include various types of insulation and construction materials like roofing shingles and siding.
+- The company also broadened its product offerings to include various types of insulation and construction materials, such as roofing shingles, ceiling tiles, and siding.

 Even after Celotex expanded its product line to include other construction materials, asbestos remained an important component.
-Asbestos was used in most construction products.
-Manufacturers added to it to ceiling, flooring, siding, insulation, and many other materials.
+Asbestos was used in most construction products in the middle of the 20th century.
+Manufacturers added it to ceiling, flooring, siding, insulation, and many other materials.

 Both Celotex and Carey made these products.
 Carey worked directly with asbestos, mining it in Canada and distributing it to Celotex and other manufacturers.